 With your help, we can help prevent the unconscionable act of child abuse, and change the startling facts that go with it.
 Together, let’s help give a voice, and a chance, to abused children everywhere.

 To non-profit organizations that most closely match our purpose

 For application guidelines and next steps Click Here

 The In-N-Out Burger Foundation’s purpose is to assist children who have been victims of child abuse, and to prevent others from suffering a similar fate.
-Each year we award grants ranging from $2,000 and $20,000 to agencies in the areas where In-N-Out Burger does business that most closely match our purpose.
+Each year we award grants ranging from $2,000 - $20,000 to agencies that most closely align with our purpose.

 The In-N-Out Burger Foundation will consider support for organizations who meet the following criteria

 Many factors are taken into consideration in choosing the organizations and programs that will receive funding.
 These include but are not limited to the following:

 We evaluate grant requests through the organization's programs, accomplishments, leadership and finances.
 Organizations must be well-managed, fiscally sound, have a developed history and maintain a record of program integrity